How We Help Our Clients Make a Difference

 If we can answer yes to both these questions, we’ll move forward with other details like goals, timing, budget, and so on with hopes of starting yet another successful, long-term business relationship.
 We discover critical information by asking important clarifying questions and taking detailed notes on their answers, typically in an upfront sales call.
 This forms the basis for a proposal and subsequent strategy and discovery workshops where we collectively solve problems.

 For Mightybytes, a good customer experience starts with listening and verifying values alignment.
 It’s important we do both.
 Active listening helps us craft better proposals and, eventually, better solutions, while values alignment plays a key role in fostering long-term, mutual success.
-Both help us create winning customer experiences and improve collaboration on projects.
+Both help us create winning customer experiences and improve collaboration on projects and in creative workshops.

 Aligning Values: Profit + Purpose

-Certified B Corps like Mightybytes have a long-term vision to build a more inclusive and sustainable economy.
+Certified B Corps like Mightybytes have a long-term vision to build a more regenerative and inclusive economy.
 We do this by meeting the highest standards of social and environmental performance, transparency, and accountability.

 Balancing mission and margin is hard work, but we know that purpose-driven companies are more successful in the long run.
 In addition to making money while creating change, Certified B Corps and other social enterprises reap the benefits of higher employee retention and productivity, better customer loyalty, increased interest from investors, and in many cases outperform their peers over time.